AmroAdelM/BestTimeAlive/README.md

 ## Interface
 Haven't really bothered much as I suppose it isn't the reason behind the task? but a simple cout was enough to show resulted range in order of oldest year first

+## Files
+All sln and .git files are included just in case you wanted to open the solution but all the code is added in BestTimeAlive.cpp